raspberrypilearning/find-the-bug/en/step_5.md

 --- /task ---

 --- task ---
-Join the blocks back to the `when this sprite clicked` block so that clicking the bug switches to the next backdrop:
+Join the blocks back to the `when this sprite clicked`{:class="block3events"} block so that clicking the bug switches to the next backdrop:

 ![Code blocks joined back together](fixed-script.gif)